AG-ESSER/HexTemplatesFCS/README.md

 HexTemplate
 -----------

-There are some adjustments we can do to the HexTemplates function.
+There are some adjustments we can make to the HexTemplates function.
 We can change the resolution of the hexagon grid by using the **xbins** argument that is directly passed to the *hexbin* function from the *hexbin* package that HexTemplate uses internally to create the grid.